 Caspar Community Center, an historic schoolhouse in the heart of a peaceful rural village on California's scenic north coast, is available for conferences, events, meetings, and classes.

-Caspar Community, stubbornly and proudly unincorporated, governs itself by consensus, valuing inclusion -- if you think you are a Caspar, you are! -- and sustainability: we are working on a hundred-year plan and expect to keep on doing what we keep on doing for a very long time.
+Caspar Community* governs itself by consensus according to its mission statement, “To Preserve and Protect the Quality of All Life in Caspar.”
+We value inclusion -- if you think you are a Caspar, you are! -- and sustainability: we are working from a hundred-year plan and expect to keep on doing what we keep on doing for a very long time.
 Governance is managed by the Caspar Community Board.